1. Impact on participants

 Coverage in Arabic was extensive.

-Newspapers: WAFA, the Palestinian news agency, covered the entire conference and political actions.
-This report appeared in the following daily newspapers
+Palestinian news agency, covered the entire conference and political actions.
+This report appeared in the

-in the West Bank: Al Quds, Al Ayam, Alhayat, and Aljadeda.
-Other
+following daily newspapers in the West Bank: Al Quds, Al Ayam, Alhayat, and Aljadeda.

 Abroad: